ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

-# Hands-On Lab: Combining the Microsoft- Graph and SAP-Graph APIs in a Microsoft Teams bot scenario.
+# Hands-On Lab: Combining the Microsoft-Graph and SAP-Graph APIs in a Microsoft Teams and Azure Bot scenario.

 # Introduction and motivation
 This hands-on lab uses Microsoft Teams as the preferred hub for teamwork and collaboration tool for today’s frontline and remote workers.
-Additionally Azure Bots, especially in the combination with Teams, are an efficient solution to efficiently guide internal employees and external clients through complex business processes spanning over multiple IT-backends like SAP and Office 365.
+Additionally Azure Bots, especially in the combination with Teams, are an impressive solution to efficiently guide internal employees and external clients through complex business processes spanning over multiple IT-backends like SAP and Office 365.

-This hands-on lab will therefore demonstrate the implementation of an Azure Bot for Microsoft Teams that provides combined information from Microsoft 365 and SAP leveraging the participial Graph API of each vendors.
+This hands-on lab will therefore demonstrate the implementation of an Azure Bot for Microsoft Teams that provides integrated information from Microsoft 365 and SAP leveraging the participial Graph API of each vendor.

-Both Graph solutions enable developers to efficiently build business application using a single API, from SAP or Microsoft, that transparently delivers information from various backend applications.
+Both Graph solutions enable developers to efficiently integrate business applications using a single API, from SAP or Microsoft, that transparently delivers information from various backend applications.
 Further resources about to the Microsoft- and SAP-Graph:
 * [SAP Graph BETA]( https://beta.graph.sap/)